 Vulgar is capable of generating 100 quadrillion unique and usable conlangs.
 How does it achieve this?
 Using pseudo-randomness!

-Vulgar begins with a random seed number between 0 and 1 to 17 decimal places (10 to the power of 17 = 100 quadrillion).
+Vulgar begins with a random seed number of 17 digits*.
 This number is then run through a formula that generates many many thousands of other random numbers.
-(Pseudo-random because, although there is nothing truly random about them (i.e. they are determined by an exact mathematical formula), every decimal number between 0 and 1 is equally likely to be produced, and there is no obvious pattern, at least to the human eye.)
+It's Pseudo-random because, although there is nothing truly random about them (i.e. they are determined by an exact mathematical formula), every decimal number between 0 and 1 is equally likely to be produced, and there is no obvious pattern to the human eye.

 What does it generate?

-Vulgar generates about 2000 unique words to begin with, based on a list of English's most common words.
+The Pro version of Vulgar generates about 4000 unique words and matches them to list of English's 4000 most common words.
 Shorter, more common English words are more likely to matched to a shorter conlang word.
 However the program is more than just a one-to-one mapping of conlang word to English word.
 Vulgar also assigns words polysemy (more than one related meaning) inspired by examples from real world languages.
 For example:

 - There is a 50% chance in every generated language the word for ‘tongue’ also means ‘language’